dart-lang/sdk/runtime/vm/service/service.md

-The order of the instances is undefined (i.e., not related to allocation order) and unstable (i.e., multiple invocations of this method against the same class can give different answers even no Dart code has executed between the invocations).
+The order of the instances is undefined (i.e., not related to allocation order) and unstable (i.e., multiple invocations of this method against the same class can give different answers even if no Dart code has executed between the invocations).

 The set of instances may include objects that are unreachable but have not yet